-I attended a wonderful Montessori primary school in England before the family upped sticks and moved to a rural town in a region of France known for it’s volcanoes, cheese and cows when I was 8.
-Thus started the most challenging period of my life to date: learning France’s language and differences in culture whilst trying to integrate into it’s education system.
+I attended a wonderful Montessori primary school in England before the family upped sticks and moved to a rural town in a region of France known for its volcanoes, cheese and cows when I was 8.
+Thus started the most challenging period of my life to date: learning France’s language and adapting to its culture whilst trying to integrate into its education system.

 Whilst hard, the move to France provided lots of opportunities.
 Over the following years I converted from league to union after joining the local and school rugby teams, discovered the liberation that is skiing and eventually raced at a decent level, trained as a Fireman and (eventually) got through my exams in French.